Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Asymptotic Analysis of Risk Measures Estimation via QRGMM

 \begin{enumerate} \item \textit{Quantile Estimation Error:} The construction of $\hat{Y}(\bx)$ begins with using quantile regression to estimate a discrete set of conditional quantile functions $\hat{Q}_{\tau_j}(\bx)$ from an offline dataset of size $n$.
 These finite-sample quantile function estimates at grid points inherently deviate from the true quantile functions due to data variability and model assumptions.

-\item \textit{Interpolation Error:} To approximate $F^{-1}_Y(\tau|\bx)$ for all $\tau$, we rely on a set of $m$ quantile levels and piecewise interpolation.
+\item \textit{Interpolation Error:} To approximate $F^{-1}_Y(\tau\,|\,\bx)$ for all $\tau$, we rely on a set of $m$ quantile levels and piecewise linear interpolation.
 This discretization, governed by $m$, introduces interpolation error that diminishes as we increase the number of quantile levels.

-\item \textit{Monte Carlo Sampling Error:} After constructing $\hat{Y}(\bx)$, the final estimates of risk measures are computed by sampling from this approximate distribution.
-The finite number $K$ of Monte Carlo samples leads to sampling variability, which decreases as $K$ grows.
+\item \textit{Monte Carlo Sampling Error:} After constructing $\hat{Y}(\bx)$, the final estimation of risk measures is computed by sampling from this approximate distribution.
+The finite number $K$ of Monte Carlo observations leads to sampling variability, which decreases as $K$ grows.

 \end{enumerate}

 Notice that the third source of error can be made arbitrarily small by choosing a sufficiently large $K$, which is computationally feasible since QRGMM enables extremely fast data generation.
 Therefore, we focus our theoretical analysis on the first two error sources: the quantile estimation error associated with the finite sample size $n$, and the interpolation error linked to the number of quantile levels $m$.